Photo by Richard Budd

 Bafana studied at Pro Arte Alphen Park Art School in South Africa before continuing his training at Alvin Ailey American Dance Center, New York on a Judith Jamieson scholarship.
 He has performed extensively across America, Europe and the United Kingdom with companies including Ballet Hispanico, Dance Anonymous, Juxtapower (South African Song and Dance), Battery Dance Company, and Tavaziva Dance.
 His work includes a variety of styles and influences including Ballet, Jazz, Modern, Hip-hop, Contemporary, Zulu dance, African, Boot dancing, and Break-dancing.

-Ellen Miller’s parents came to England from Guyana in 1961 and Ellen was born in London in 1965.
+Ellen Miller’s parents came to England from Guyana in 1961 and Ellen was born in Stoke-on-Trent in 1965.
 She is well known as an educator and as a dancer with particular specialisms in Caribbean dance, Jive and Lindy Hop.
 As a member of Kokuma Dance Theatre, Fours Company Dance Theatre, State of Emergency, Zoots & Spangles and The Jiving Lindy Hoppers she has performed widely.
 Her freelance work includes film, television, music video, professional and community theatre.

 Born in Birmingham, UK to Jamaican parents, Keisha began dance lessons in Ballet, Tap and Jazz at the age of three in the West Midlands and was awarded Most Promising Dancer on five occasions.
 Keisha trained at Laban Centre and Roehampton University and went on to tour in internationally with ACE Dance and Music, Tavaziva Dance and State of Emergency.
 After founding Keneish Dance in 2009, she was tipped as ‘one to watch’ in the Arts Council’s leading showcase for Dance of the African Diaspora.
 Most recently Keisha has been commissioned by Sheffield Oratorio Chorus, Middlesbrough Institute of Modern Arts, City Of Birmingham Symphony Orchestra and Arts Council England to name a few.